Erlikilyika: Later life

 There is no record of his date of death, the telegraph station at Charlotte Waters having fallen into disuse and the Central Australia Railway having bypassed the location.
 The last anecdotal evidence of his life was in 1923; the 1926 mention in the Daily Telegraph says he was "old".
 His date of death has been cited as late as 1945, but when his brother, Jack Kite, was involved in ceremonies in 1935, there is no mention of "Jim".

 His wife, Utnirarenaka Perrurle, was from the Arltunga area.
 There is no record of any children.

 Works in galleries

-Erlikilyika's works are now valuable collectors' items.
+Erlikilyika's works are now valuable collector's items.
 The South Australian Museum holds the biggest collection of Erlikilyika carvings.
 Photographs and other items from his work with Gillen and Spencer are in collections held by Museums Victoria, and some of his work is on display at the Old Timer's Traeger Museum in Alice Springs.
 Of Basedow's collection of works, the sketchbook is held in the South Australian Museum Archives and the remainder are held in the National Museum of Australia.
 Some of Erlikilyika's work is also held in the Australian Museum in Sydney.